Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/individual_controller/README.md

    This launch file loads and starts the hardware interface and controller.

-2. Check if the controller is running by the following command:
+2. Verify that the controller is running by executing the following command:

    ```bash
    ros2 control list_controllers